 Most residents privately pay the cost for care from their own financial resources.
 They sign a residency agreement as they would when renting an apartment and likewise the rent varies according to size and location of living quarters, as well as amenities and services available.
 Cutting costs for assisted living rent is sometimes as simple as choosing a 3 star moderate hotel room versus s 5 star deluxe room with a view.
 Consider sharing a room to reduce costs or perhaps moving away from the high rent district.
 Several long- term care insurance plans and some State Medicaid programs may also reimburse a certain amount of these health services provided.
 Learn more about the cost for Assisted Living and strategies to make Assisted Living affordable.

-What Does Assisted Living Really Cost?
+How Much Does Assisted Living Really Cost?

-Tips for Cutting Costs of Assisted Living
+10 Ideas to Cut Costs of Assisted Living

 Quick List Assisted Living Facilities by State: